herraa1/msx-joyblue-v1/README.md

 * emulates up to two MSX joysticks
 * attaches to MSX computers using female standard DE9 connectors
 * formally requires an external USB power supply as the adapter draws slightly more current than two MSX ports can officially provide
+* optionally, can be powered using MSX general purpose ports without an external power supply if your MSX can safely supply enough current
 * builtin leds provide information about the operation of the adapter

 ## [Hardware](hardware/kicad/)